 Fixtures against Southampton (H), West Brom (A) and Middlesbrough (H) follow the clash with Everton, but Guardiola will certainly have one eye on the first leg of Manchester City’s crunch double-header with his former club Barcelona in the Champions League.
 Picking up four points from their opening fixtures against Borussia Monchengladbach and Celtic may be enough to soften the blow if Luis Enrique manages to get the better of Guardiola in both games, although Manchester City fans may fancy their chances against the Catalan giants.
 The manner in which Barcelona capitulated, particularly in defence, in their 4-3 defeat at Celta Viga in La Liga before the international break should offer great encouragement away from the obvious threat of the ‘MSN’ partnership of Messi, Suarez and Neymar.
 Getting one over on his former employers both home and away would not only be a big statement to the rest of the Champions League favourites that Manchester City mean business, but it would also go some way towards proving to Guardiola that his team are the real deal.

-Get two free £10 bets on Leicester City v Manchester City (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Chelsea v Manchester City (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.

 Photo: Action Images